 - 1. Refunds or exchanges will be made up to the last day for schedule changes or refunds as published in the College calendar. - 2.
 The cash register receipt for the purchase must be presented. - 3.
 Books must be returned in new condition with no marks or physical damage. - 4.
 No refunds can be made on supplies. - 5.
 No refunds can be given for textbooks containing software or other materials if the sealed wrapper has been broken. - 6.
 College policy does not allow cash refunds.
-Refund checks will be available in the bookstore or will be mailed to the student's home address. - 7.
+Refund checks will be available in the bookstore or will be mailed - 7.
 The bookstore allows ten days for a deposited check to clear the bank before processing refunds.